 Going live

 Review the listing description, pricing strategy, and comparable sales with your Realtor®.
-Recent sales in the last 30 to 60 days tell you what the current market will support.
-As a result, pricing correctly from the start generates more showings and stronger offers.
+Recent sales tell you what the current market will support.
+Pricing correctly from the start generates more showings and stronger offers.

 Confirm all items listed as included or excluded.
 Appliances, light fixtures, window coverings, and rental equipment (hot water tank, HVAC) must all be clearly specified in the listing.
 Otherwise, assumptions about inclusions cause disputes at closing.